abhiramvsmg/abhiramvsmg/README.md

 ## 💼 Experience

-**Labmentix** — Backend-Focused Full Stack Developer Intern (Remote) · *Jan 2026 – Present*
+**Labmentix** — Backend-Focused Full Stack & Lead Frontend Developer Intern (Remote) · *Jan 2026 – Jul 2026*
+- Led frontend development and contributed to backend architecture on PhishGuard, an AI-powered phishing detection platform
 - Built scalable REST APIs and optimized backend workflows using FastAPI
-- Implemented JWT authentication and RBAC authorization systems
+- Implemented JWT authentication and RBAC authorization systems; identified and fixed a security vulnerability involving missing role checks and exposed password hashes
-- Ensured seamless integration between frontend and backend systems
+- Resolved an authentication race condition and ensured seamless integration between frontend and backend systems

-**Zephyr Technologies** — Data Science Intern (India) · *Jul 2025*
+**Zephyr Technologies** — Data Science Intern (Bengaluru, India) · *May 2025 – Jun 2025*
 - Built a predictive model for heart disease detection using EDA and preprocessing
 - Derived actionable insights from healthcare datasets using Pandas and Matplotlib